Company Email Explained: How to Get a Professional Email Address

 Good for: Businesses that want proper email infrastructure without paying for a full office suite they don't need.

 The catch: You need to set up DNS records (MX, SPF, DKIM) for your domain.
-With a good provider, this is straightforward — some will even do it for you.
+With a good provider, this is straightforward, and some will even do it for you.

 The stuff most people don't know about